The latest skincare ingredient debate: Should I use vitamin C or retinol? Or both?

 Like so many other questions in life, the answer is: It depends.
 The choice should come down to what you’re looking to do for your skin.
 While vitamin C is most notable for helping to brighten and improve hyperpigmentation, retinol is typically considered best-in-class for wrinkles and fine lines.

-If you really want to give your skin a one-two punch, you can also try incorporating both into your routine.
-Start by using each ingredient 1-2 times per week, using vitamin C in the morning and retinol at night.
+And if you really want to give your skin a one-two punch to get noticeably healthier, you can certainly try incorporating both into your routine.
+Start by using each ingredient 1-2 times per week, applying vitamin C in the morning and retinol at night.
 And always pair your routine with an SPF, especially when using retinol since it can increase your skin’s sensitivity to the sun.